arjit-32/Computer-Science-Primer/src/content/articles/distributed-2.md

 ---
 title: Data Management in Distributed Systems
-meta_title: Data Management in Distributed Systems in 2025
+meta_title: Data Management in Distributed Systems | CS Primer
 description: Learn the techniques and challenges of managing data in distributed systems, including replication, sharding, and fault tolerance.
 Essential for developers in 2025.
 author: Arjit Sharma
 series: ["distributed"]